shybovycha/shybovycha.github.io/_posts/tumblr/2015-04-23-assembly-in-c-programs.md

 ## Foreword

 Writing code in assembly language in 2015 seems stupid and meaningless.
-Yet, this subject has a few huge pros:
+Yet, it has a few huge benefits:

-1. understanding how computers/compilers/programs work
+1. understanding how computers / compilers / programs work
-2. optimizations while writing a complex or performance-critical applications
+2. hardcore optimizations for performance-critical applications
-3. fun
+3. just for fun!

 Well, in real life, I’ve never met conditions of such performance requirements when I should be writing some parts of application in ASM.
-Except, maybe, **a few** ACM ICPC problems.
+Except, maybe, a handful of ACM ICPC problems.

-So, we got two merely huge pros to write in assembly.
-Thus, if you are not getting fun of writing applications, you may be not interested in this topic.
+Those are two merely big benefits to write in assembly.
+Thus, if you are not getting fun out of coding, you may not be interested in this blog.

-This article is academical mostly.
-People who study something like _low-level programming_ at their universities may be interested.
+This blog is mostly for academical purposes.
+People who study something like _low-level programming_ at the university may be interested.

 <!--more-->